 Established in 1974, Umgeni Water has developed into the second largest water utility in South Africa, supplying over 410 million cubic metres of bulk potable water annually to, traditionally, six Water Services Authorities (WSAs), comprising one metropolitan municipality, four District Municipalities, and one Local Municipality (LM), within the province of KwaZulu-Natal (KZN).
-Towards the end of 2017 Umgeni Water signed an additional Bulk Supply Agreement with uThukela District Municipality (DM) with the anticipated date of operation being 1 July 2018.
-The extent of these seven WSAs, is shown in Figure 1.1.
+Towards the end of 2017 Umgeni Water signed a Bulk Supply Agreement with uThukela District Municipality (DM) with the anticipated date of operation being 1 July 2018.
+In June 2020, Umgeni Water signed a further Bulk Supply Agreement with King Cetshwayo District Municipality (KCDM) with date of operation commencing on 1 October 2020.
+The extent of these eight WSAs, is shown in Figure 1.1.